 Sadly, small businesses with poor credit histories cannot obtain a traditional loan from a bank.
 When a business owns real property that can be pledged as security but has a poor credit history, those properties become useless.

-If you use a valuable asset that generates income as collateral, losing that valuable asset could result from not reimbursing the loan.
+The loss of a valuable asset can result if you default on repaying the borrowed asset-based loan if you use a valuable asset that generates income as collateral.
 The biggest danger with this kind of funding is this.

-When assets are pledged as collateral, there is a chance that their value will decrease, leaving you in the red with more debt than equity.
+With a collateral loan, there is a chance that the value of the asset will decrease, leaving you with more debt than with an asset-based loan.

-Not all of your assets might be permissible as collateral, and the portion you can borrow might be further restrained by how your lender values the assets that are.
-For example, lenders might place a low value on an asset that is specialized or hard to sell.
+A loan based on assets might not be available for all of your assets, and its value might further restrict its availability as collateral asset-based loan, For example, lenders might place a low value on an asset that is specialized or hard to sell.
 The ratio of your borrowing base that the lender will supply is another constraint on you.
 Some businesses, however, may discover that their collateral-driven borrowing capability exceeds conventional lending restrictions.

-Categories of Assets Can Be Used As Collateral
+Types of Assets that Can be Used as Collateral for Asset-Based Loans

-Accounts Receivable: The Account Receivables or Bills Receivables that are due within 30 to 90 days can be used as collateral assets under asset-based loans.
-The invoice act as proof from ur side that within a given time frame the payment will be credited to your bank account.
+The Account Receivables or Bills Receivables that are due within 30 to 90 days can be used as collateral assets under asset-based loans.
+The invoice acts as proof from your side that within a given time frame the payment will be credited to your bank account.
 The more you invoice, the more you can borrow according to the invoice value.

 Conclusion